15 Expats Talk about Health Insurance and Healthcare in Canada

 We asked expat moms who gave birth in Canada about their experiences and advice they have for other moms to be.
 They said:

 "1.
 Make sure to research the local healthcare system and the birthing options in your area.
 2. Take the time to create a birth plan so you and your healthcare providers are all on the same page and can be prepared for whatever lies ahead.
 3. Connect with other parents in your area to get advice and find out about local hospitals, midwives, and doulas.
 4. Check with your country's embassy or consulate to find out if any special diplomatic documents are required for you and your baby.
 5. Look into prenatal care options for both you and your baby so you can ensure that you are both getting the best care possible.
-6. Finally, don’t forget to take the time to enjoy this special time in your life," said one person in Canada.
+6. Finally, don’t forget to take the time to enjoy this special time in your life," wrote a person living in Canada.

 Are healthcare services good in Canada?